Immunization Records •

 staff of the university who are planning on traveling out

 of the country.
-A travel appointment is a comprehensive appointment
+A travel appointment is required and is a comprehensive appointment

 in which the traveler is given a Travax Travel Report, which